aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/appendices/exploring_provenance.rst

 While the ``verdi`` CLI provides full access to the data underlying the provenance graph, a more intuitive tool for browsing AiiDA graphs is the interactive provenance browser available on `Materials Cloud <https://www.materialscloud.org>`__.

-In order to use it, we first need to start the `AiiDA REST API <https://aiida-core.readthedocs.io/en/latest/restapi/index.html>`_:
+In order to use it, we first need to start the :ref:`AiiDA REST API <reference:rest-api>`:

 .. code:: bash